Dome Club Ltd

 - CNAI, Italy ASE projection box

-- Edudome, South Africa Go-Vex mirror
+- Edudome, South Africa Go-Vex spherical mirror

 - Immersive Experiences, UK